rcalvis/comp423-course-notes/docs/tutorials/go-setup.md

 * Reviewer: [Mya Volety](https://github.com/mvolety)

 Welcome!
 In this tutorial you will learn how to set up a dev container in Go.
-You will also learn how to start your own website using Material for Mkdocs.
-Material for Mkdocs is a very useful way to easily make websites without the heavy lifting of HTML and CSS.
+Using a dev container is important to ensure that your project will be runnable on any system.

 ## Prerequisites